produceconsumerobot/MindSetBTViewer/README.txt

 Instructions:

 Follow the instructions that came with your MindSet to connect the MindSet to the Bluetooth port on your computer.
 Briefly, after installing the software on the CD, plug in the accompanying Bluetooth module, turn on the MindSet and put the headset into discovery mode by holding the play button until the red and blue lights on the MindSet flash.
 Open the Bluetooth settings on your computer and add a new Bluetooth device in custom mode.
 Choose the MindSet and add a connection to the serial port.
 Note the specific serial port that your MindSet is connected to (e.g. COM41) -- you will need it later.
 Finally, connect to the MindSet using the passkey 0000.
-You can test whether your MindSet is working properly with NeuroSky’s Brainwave Visualizer.
+You can test whether your MindSet is working properly with NeuroSkyï¿½s Brainwave Visualizer.

-Download and extract Processing software http://processing.org/download/ getting started - http://processing.org/learning/gettingstarted/
+Download and extract Processing software
+*** NOTE *** THESE INSTRUCTIONS WERE DEVELOPED USING PROCESSING V1.1 AND HAVE ENCOUNTERED PROBLEMS (POSSIBLY IN ALTERED DIRECTORY STRUCTURE) IN V1.5.1.
+I HAVEN'T HAD TIME TO DISCERN A ROBUST SOLUTION, SO IF YOU HAVE TROUBLE, YOU MAY TRY ANOTHER PROCESSING VERSION AND REPORT YOUR PROBLEMS/SOLUTIONS TO UNKNOWNBOT01 -AT- GMAIL -DOT- COM. http://processing.org/download/ getting started - http://processing.org/learning/gettingstarted/